meerens/preppin-data/README.md

 ### `Completed Challenges`

-Check the challenge index for all the challenges I completed so far.
-Each index contains a shortlist of the main functions and operators I used (including links to the BigQuery documentation) when solving each challenge plus a short summary of my lessons learnt).
+Check the challenge index (grouped by year) for all the challenges I completed so far.
+Each index contains a shortlist of the main functions and operators I used (including links to the BigQuery documentation) when solving each challenge plus a short summary of my lessons learnt.

 ### [2022](https://github.com/meerens/preppin-data/blob/main/2022/README.md)